grafana/agent/docs/sources/flow/reference/components/otelcol.exporter.debug.md

 `otelcol.exporter.debug` accepts telemetry data from other `otelcol` components and writes them to the console (stderr).
 The verbosity of the logs can also be controlled.

+{{< admonition type="note" >}}
-> **NOTE**: `otelcol.exporter.debug` is a wrapper over the upstream
-> OpenTelemetry Collector `debug` exporter.
-Bug reports or feature requests will
+`otelcol.exporter.debug` is a wrapper over the upstream OpenTelemetry Collector `debug` exporter.
-> be redirected to the upstream repository, if necessary.
+If necessary, bug reports or feature requests are redirected to the upstream repository.
+{{< /admonition >}}

-Multiple `otelcol.exporter.debug` components can be specified by giving them different labels.
+You can specify multiple `otelcol.exporter.debug` components by giving them different labels.

 ## Usage